Herbert Blaize: Early years

 Blaize was born in the island of Carriacou, which along with the island of Petite Martinique is a part of Grenada.
 He moved to Aruba where he worked many years in the oil refinery of the Lago Oil and Transport Company.

 Grenada National Party

 In 1953 he formed the Grenada National Party as a rival party to the Grenada United Labour Party of Eric Gairy, who would be Blaize's main political rival for the next 25 years.
 Blaize entered the legislature in 1957 and became Minister of Trade and Production.

 Chief Minister and Premier

 He was appointed as Chief Minister in 1960 and held the additional portfolio of finance.
 He lost power to Gairy in 1961, and was reappointed in 1962 after Gairy was dismissed.
 In 1967 Grenada became an associated state within the British Empire, gaining more internal self-government.

 He was the Leader of the Opposition in the House of Representatives of Grenada from 1974 to 1976.

+At the 1962 Grenadian general election, Blaize campaigned on a platform of "political and economic alliance" with the newly independent Trinidad and Tobago.
+He held talks with Trinidad's prime minister Eric E. Williams and proposed that Grenada enjoy a similar constitutional status to the island of Tobago, with proportional representation in the Legislative Council of Trinidad and Tobago and possibly guaranteed cabinet representation.